panzertard/elitedangerous-notes/README.md

 # What is this?
 Elite Dangerous is such a wast universe.
-There's too many stories and references to ingame mysteries as well as real world mathematics, physics, litterature and mythology.
+There's many stories and references to ingame mysteries as well as real world mathematics, physics, litterature and mythology.
-TXT files could only get me this far, hence I decided to publish my notes as a searchable repository.
+Maintaining notes TXT files could only get me so far, hence I decided to publish my notes as a searchable repository.